playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 # Chess Knight Problem: a quick and dirty solution in JavaScript

-This is a classic problem in Computer Science that is said to come up in various forms on programming interviews - given an 8 x 8 chessboard, a selected starting square, and a selected ending square, what is the minimum number of legal moves are required to get from the starting square to the ending square?
+This is a classic problem in Computer Science that is said to come up in various forms on programming interviews - given an 8 x 8 chessboard, a selected starting square, and a selected ending square, what is the minimum number of legal moves are required to get a knight piece from the starting square to the ending square?
 Note that this is _not_ the same as Knight's Tour, a much more involved problem where we try to find a path around the board such that the night touches every square once without repeat.

 For some background - a chess knight moves in an L-shaped pattern - two up and one to the right, two to the left and one up, and so on.
 The knight jumps from it's starting location to it's ending location.